gebruno/icwmp/docs/arch/design.md

 For each kind of backup session data, there are insert functions that call `build_xml_node_data` and load functions that calls `load_xml_node_data`.

+### NOTE:
+This backup session feature has been limited to soft reboot and system upgrade, thus in case of power cycle or hard reboot, icwmp can not store the data in `/etc/icwmpd/icwmpd_backkup_session.xml`.
+Due to this limitation there is a chance that icwmp may send wrong event or not send an expected event in the first inform message after power up.
+For e.g: icwmp after power cycle may send `0 BOOTSTRAP` event even though it connects the same ACS.

+So, to avoid this problem a compile time flag `PERSIST_BACKUP_SESSION_EVENTS` has been added, by enabling this flag icwmp will store the backup session information in flash (persistent storage) drive at every successful session end and after boot up icwmp loads the session information from flash drive if there exist any.

+#### Precaution:
+This feature will increase the flash write operation, so user need to reconsider about enabling this flag.
+If flash has less write limit then it is better to disable this feature because after exceeding the write limit, flash could be corrupted.

 ## UCI and config mangement

 - [UCI](./docs/api/uci/cwmp.md)